risingwavelabs/risingwave/src/README.md

 Then we identify the `#[aggregate]` macro call to examine.
 In this case it's `string_agg`.

-First, we know that Rust merges the files into one big file, namespaced by the module name.
+First, we know that Rust merges the individual modules into one big file, namespaced by the module name.

 In this case `string_agg` is its own module, so we can search for `mod string_agg` in `expr.rs`.